-- ENVP13: To ensure that the special interest of protected structures, including their curtilages and settings, are protected to the greatest extent possible when considering site or route options for transmission infrastructure development. - ENVP14: To protect known and unknown (potential) archaeological material in transmission infrastructure development, by avoidance or by best practice mitigation measures.
+ENVP14: To ensure that the special interest of protected structures, including their curtilages and settings, are avoided where possible/protected to the greatest extent possible when considering site or route options for transmission infrastructure development.

+ENVP15: To protect known and unknown (potential) archaeological material in transmission infrastructure development, by avoidance or by best practice mitigation measures.